phendrick/brags/brag_doc.md

 * [https://github.com](https://github.com)

-Built an awesome new tool to help people record their achivements at work 💻
+Built an awesome new tool to help people record their achivements at work 💻, which led to a £10,200,001 increase in revenue

 * [https://freeagent.com](https://freeagent.com)